dotnet/runtime/src/tools/linker/docs/illink-options.md

 ### Supplementary [custom attributes](data-formats.md#custom-attributes-annotations-format)

-Much of the linker behaviour is controlled by the custom attributes but they are not always present in the input assemblies.
+Much of the trimmer behaviour is controlled by the custom attributes but they are not always present in the input assemblies.
 The attributes can be applied to any existing metadata using `--link-attributes FILE` option.

-Alternatively, the linker recognizes the embedded XML resource 'ILLink.LinkAttributes.xml' as a special resource to alter the custom attributes applied.
+Alternatively, the trimmer recognizes the embedded XML resource 'ILLink.LinkAttributes.xml' as a special resource to alter the custom attributes applied.

 ### Ignoring embedded XML control files

-The linker recognizes embedded XML resources based on name as special ones which can alter the linking behaviour.
+The trimmer recognizes embedded XML resources based on name as special ones which can alter the trimming behaviour.
 The behaviour can be suppressed if necessary by using control options listed below.

 | File Format | Resource Name  |  Control Option  |